jelena0521/fishing/README.md

 # fishing
-make full of beidou info
+Based on the data from Beidou, we need to classify the type among gillnets、trawlnet and pursenet.make full of beidou info